SojebSikder/bookmark-converter/README.md

 It's painfull to import browser bookmarks to notion.
 This tool converts your bookmarks to Markdown so you can easily import them into notion.

+## Installation
+Download the latest release from the [releases page](https://github.com//bookmark-converter/releases).

 ## Usage

 ```bash